morrowind-modding/tes3cs-manual/content/objects/index.md

 aliases:
   - Objects
   - Object Overview
+  - object
 description: The entire game is built using objects.
 They are the set of items and objects that make up the world.
 ---
 ## Object Overview

 The entire game is built using objects.
 They are the set of items and objects that make up the world.
-The object types are:
+The [[objects/object-types/index|object types]] are:

 &nbsp; &nbsp; &nbsp; [[activator|Activator]]
 &nbsp; &nbsp; &nbsp; [[alchemy|Alchemy]]